qmat-geqs/qmat-geqs.github.io/research/tutored_projects.md

 ### Applications of the Bohr-Sommerfeld semi-classical theory

 > Possible colourations: quantum physics (2), high-energy physics (3) or cosmology (3)

+Semi-classical methods yield astonishingly good results for a number of useful systems and can deepen our understanding of Quantum Mechanics.
+Among the most notorious semi-classical quantization schemes, we can cite the [Bohr-Sommerfeld rule](https://en.wikipedia.org/wiki/Old_quantum_theory) which, despite its mathematical simplicity, correctly describes the energy gaps of the infinite well, the harmonic oscillator, the hydrogen atom, etc. Is it possible to apply the Bohr-Sommerfeld theory to more complicated systems, are what are its limits?
+Can we describe electron correlations in chemical systems? light-matter couplings? quantum chromodynamics? quantum gravity?

 ### The ADM formalism of General relativity and its connection to twistor theory